Norman Birkett, 1st Baron Birkett: Return to the Bar

 After the police had left on 14 July, Mancini got on a train to London.
 When the police arrived the next morning, they were unable to find Mancini but found Kaye's body decomposing in the trunk in his new home.
 They immediately sent out a country-wide call for Mancini to be arrested, and he was picked up near London.
 He claimed he was not guilty, and stated during interviews with police that he had returned home to find Kaye dead.
 Fearing that with his criminal record, the police would not believe him, he had hidden the body in a trunk.
 While Mancini was in prison, his solicitor phoned Birkett and asked him to work as counsel for the defence, which Birkett agreed to do.
 In his defence, Birkett highlighted flaws in the prosecution's case to introduce an element of doubt in the minds of the jury.
 His cross-examination of Sir Bernard Spilsbury, famous Home Office pathologist and potentially the most dangerous witness for the Crown, was seen as "masterly".
 Birkett also emphasised the affectionate nature of the relationship between Kaye and Mancini before Kaye's death.
 Despite strong evidence that he had committed the crime, including marks on the victim's skull believed to be from a hammer and marks of blood on Mancini's clothing, the jury found Mancini not guilty after two and a half hours of deliberations.
 Mancini confessed to the murder before dying.

+In March 1936, Birkett defended Dr Buck Ruxton over the infamous Jigsaw Murders.
+Ruxton was found guilty of murdering his wife, Isabella, and their children's nanny, Mary Rogerson, before dismembering their bodies and disposing of the parts in a ravine at Moffat, in the Scottish Borders.
+Ruxton was hanged at Strangeways Prison in May 1936.